noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

-Consider the combustion reaction for biofuel, ethanol, in compariison to it's traditional counterpart, gasoline
+Consider the combustion reaction for biofuel, ethanol, in comparison to it's traditional counterpart, gasoline

 | Fuel     | Combustion Formula                                 | $\Delta$H      |
 | -------- | -------------------------------------------------- | -------------- |